Breast Augmentation in the Toronto Area

 • Saline breast implants are made of durable silicone shells filled with sterile saltwater.

 In certain cases, our surgeons perform hybrid breast augmentation, which combines implants and fat grafting.
-Learn more in this blog post.

 Derek Ford, MD FRCSC